NoClueBruh/wisp-project/README.md

 ```
 ---
 ### Structs
-Structs are almost exactly like tuples, their only difference is that instead of an index, structs have name for their members!
+Structs are almost exactly like tuples, their only difference is that instead of an index, structs have names for their members!

 Internally, they are turned into tuples after compilation so still, no overhead!